Douglas John Cronk

 Ice Cream Salesman

-After serving with the Auxiliary Units, and following return to his regiment, he was later recruited to the SAS.
+After serving with the Auxiliary Units, and following return to his regiment, he was later recruited to the SAS on 1 Feb 1944 along with several members of his former Scout Section.
 He reckoned that getting in trouble with the MPs while on a night out in Glasgow was actually helpful to improve a soldier’s reputation in the elite regiment.
+He was apparently promoted to Lance Corporal by April 1944.

 After being dropped into France, on 30 Aug 1944, following an ambush he found himself in a wood, just yards from a German soldier.
 The German was throwing a grenade that bounced off Doug’s chin.
 But he had forgotten to pull the pin, and before he could reach for another, Doug shot him dead.